diegoandino/nvim-liveserver/README.md

 # nvim-liveserver
 A simple Lua 'live-server' plugin for Neovim for ease of development.

+# Pre-Requirements
+You need to have npm's live-server installed: `npm i -g live-server`

 # Install Using Packer
 1. In your `packer.lua` add `diegoandino/nvim-liveserver`
 2. Run `:PackerSync`